 On March 9, 2018, the Atlas of Rural and Small-Town America was reposted to update the variables that were identified as using the American Community Survey (ACS) 5-year average for 2012-16, under the map tabs for Jobs (4 mapped variables), People (13 variables), Veterans (all variables), and County Classifications (1 variable).
 Due to a programming error, these variables used the 2011-15 ACS and not the latest (2012-16) estimates.
 ACS-based variables under the Income tab were not affected, and those data are unchanged.
 The two files that provide raw data for download (in Excel and in a zipped file of CSV format) were also not affected.

 On May 31, 2017, the ERS 2015 County Typology Codes (non-overlapping economic types only) were revised for six counties to correct a coding error.
 The revised classifications are as follows: Pendleton, KY (mining-dependent); Alger, MI (Federal/State government-dependent); Hickory, MO (recreation); Washington, RI (Federal/State government-dependent); Leon, TX (mining-dependent); and Tucker, WV (Federal/State government-dependent).

-On April 11, 2014, the 2010 and 2011 oil and gas production for three Pennsylvania counties (Crawford, Erie, and Mercer) were changed to correct a coding error.
+On April 11, 2014, 2010 and 2011 oil and gas production data for three Pennsylvania counties (Crawford, Erie, and Mercer) were changed to correct a coding error.
 In addition, 2011 oil/gas production data for Kentucky and Virginia (which had been approximated using 2010 data) are now available.